cschreib/observable_unique_ptr/README.md

     oup::observer_ptr<std::string> obs_ptr;

     {
-        // Unique pointer that owns the object auto owner_ptr = oup::make_observable_sealed<std::string>("hello");
+        // Sealed (unique) pointer that owns the object auto owner_ptr = oup::make_observable_sealed<std::string>("hello");

+        // A sealed pointer cannot be copied but it can be moved
+        // auto tmp_copied = owner_ptr; // error!
+        // auto tmp_moved = std::move(owner_ptr); // OK

         // Make the observer pointer point to the object obs_ptr = owner_ptr;

-        // Observer pointer is valid
+        // The observer pointer is now valid assert(!obs_ptr.expired());
-        assert(!obs_ptr.expired());

         // It can be used like a regular raw pointer assert(obs_ptr != nullptr);
         std::cout << *obs_ptr << std::endl;

-        // The unique pointer cannot be copied auto tmp_copied = owner_ptr; // error!
+        // An observer pointer can be copied and moved
+        // auto tmp_copied = obs_ptr; // OK

-        // ... but it can be moved
-        auto tmp_moved = std::move(owner_ptr); // OK
+        // auto tmp_moved = std::move(obs_ptr); // OK
     }

-    // The unique pointer has gone out of scope, the object is deleted,
+    // The sealed pointer has gone out of scope, the object is deleted,
     // the observer pointer is now null. assert(obs_ptr.expired());
     assert(obs_ptr == nullptr);